noqcks/dsh/README.md

 # dsh

-Running a ubuntu shell as the login shell on macOS.
+Running a Ubuntu docker container shell as the login shell for macOS.

 ### THIS IS PROBABLY A BAD IDEA CONTINUE AT YOUR OWN RISK LMAO